zeled3813/04-holidays-lab/README.md

 Write your methods in `lib/holiday.rb`; use the comments in each method as guides.

 * Write a method that returns the second supply for the Fourth of July.
-For eg:
+For example:

 ```ruby
 def second_supply_for_fourth_of_july(holiday_supplies)